leemgs/music-genre-class-f1-score/README.md

   * Run the "extract-features-FFT.py" file on each dataset sub-directory of WORK_DIR.
   * Run the "extract-features-MFCC.py" file on each dataset sub-directory of WORK_DIR.

-* Train and Classify with the "**"train-classify.sh"**" file
+* Train and Classify with the "**"train-classify.ipynb"**" file
-  * Alternatively, you can run train-classify.ipynb if you prefer a Jupyter-notebook program (.ipynb) to a consolw program (.py).
+  * Run train-classify.ipynb with the Jupytr-notebook software.
   * Then, calculate a precision, recall, and F1-score for performance evaluation.